socialize/socialize-sdk-android/sdk/doc/sphinx/source/entity_loader.rst

 Creating the Entity Loader
 --------------------------

-There is only one Entity Loader per application and it can be set on the singleton Socialize instance:
+There is only one Entity Loader per application and it can be set on the Socialize instance:

 .. include:: snippets/entity_loader.txt